Virtual persistence diagrams, signed measures, Wasserstein distances, and Banach spaces: Wasserstein distance for signed measures

-\section{Wasserstein Distance for Signed Measures}
+\section{Wasserstein distance for signed measures}

 The Wasserstein distance studied in the present paper is related to a more general distance defined between Radon measures supported on a metric space.
-Only recently has this connection been made precise \cite{divol2019understanding}, with the Wasserstein distance between persistence diagrams being a special case of a ``partial" Wasserstein distance.
+This connection has been made precise \cite{divol2019understanding}, with the Wasserstein distance between persistence diagrams being a special case of a ``partial" Wasserstein distance.
 In this section, we apply the tools developed in the previous sections to the notions of Wasserstein and partial Wasserstein distance.
+When applied to the monoid of finite Radon measures on a metric space, we obtain a metric of the form introduced in \cite{mainini2011}.

-\subsection{The Monoid of Radon Measures}
+\subsection{The monoid of Radon measures}